HenrikVarmer/upsertR/README.md

 ```

 # Functions
-There is only one core function in upsertR: ```Rupsert()```, which lets you upsert a dataframe to a target SQL server.
+There is only one core function in upsertR: ```upsert()```, which lets you upsert a dataframe to a target SQL server.
 See below for an example.

 ```R
 upsert(con,    # SQL server connections string